The Floyd Rose-Fernandes Connection

 Estimate

-The process begins with a detailed discussion of your order so we can determine the exact specifications.
-Because the price varies depending on the parts used and the type of work required, please fill in the specifications on the order sheet.
-You can pick up an order sheet at your nearest music store.
+First, we start by discussing your order details in depth to finalize the specifications.
+Prices vary depending on the parts used and modifications required, so please fill out the order sheet with your specs.
+You can obtain the order sheet from your nearest musical instrument store.
 The main items are listed below.
 (All communication will be handled through the music store.)

 Body & Headstock